 - Ingratiation: In this type of conformity, an individual conforms to the majority group to gain their favor, impress, or for acceptance.

 These are all the different types of conformity.
-If still you have any doubt about conformity you can take help from essay rewriter.
+If still, you have any doubt about conformity you can take help from an essay rewriter.

 Asch’s Conformity Experiments